gary-rafferty/gary-rafferty.github.com/_posts/2011-11-12-Some-VIm-tips-for-navigation.md

 ---
-layout: post
+layout: single
 title: Some VIm tips for navigation
-author: Gary Rafferty
-meta_keywords: vim, vim splits, vim tabs, vim navigation, vi
-meta_description: Some simple navigations tips for VIm, includes window slits and tabs
+categories: [software]
+tags: [vim]
 ---
-h1. {{ page.title }}

-p.
 VIm is my primary editor,.. actually, scratch that, my only editor.
 I spend most of my awake time in terminals writing code and over the years I've found VIm to be one pretty powerful tool.

-h3.
-Splits
+### Splits

-p.
 One thing that I've always found especially useful for development is the ability to split the screen to view / edit multiple files at once.

 To split the window vertically, simply use the command